EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/custom-docker.md

 # Run watchdog
 /usr/bin/node /usr/local/bin/hotpocket/watchdog &

-# Set the HotPocket binary as an entry point.
+# Set the HotPocket binary as the entry point.
 # $@ is used to pass all the commandline arguments fed to this script into hpcore.
 /usr/local/bin/hotpocket/hpcore $@
 ```